pakdanan/sqlhelper/README.md

 # sqlhelper
 Another helper (including mapper and usage sample) library for database interaction.
-It is based on http://aapl.codeplex.com , but differ completely in GenericMapper.cs, I modified it because the original version can only applied for 'Flat' Object, while mostly need is to handle Composited Object that get the data from multiple table using SQL Join Queries, as described below :
+It is based on http://aapl.codeplex.com , but differ completely in GenericMapper.cs, I modified it because the original version can only applied for 'Flat' Object that get data from single table, while mostly need is to handle Composited Object that get the data from multiple table (from SQL Join Queries), as described below :

     string SQLquery = @"SELECT    p.*
 	                             ,pa.[ID]                 as Address_ID